totaljs/jComponent/readme.md

 - `data-component="COMPONENT NAME"` - a component name
 - `data-component-path="PATH TO PROPERTY"` - mapping
 - `data-component-bind` - auto attach "change" event for input/select/textarea (only in a component)
+- `data-component-url="URL TO TEMPLATE"` - framework downloads template with components and compile
+- `data-component-class="class1 class2 class3"` - framework toggles classes after is a component ready

 ## Component methods/properties